magnusuis/Dat640/README.md

 This should generate `node_modules` folder.

-To run the app in the development mode, use:
+To run the app in the development mode, use the following command:

 ```bash
 npm start